EsotericZ/activities/week21/12-Stu_MERN-Setup/Unsolved/README.md

 ## Server-side Functionality
 * TODO: Add a comment describing the functionality of this block of code in `server/server.js`:
+If in production use the directory build for the client not the server - this is created when you run the install

 ```js
 if (process.env.NODE_ENV === 'production') {